28 February 2026

 2. Select the target hard drive for the installation.

-3. Configure partitioning (default settings are usually sufficient).
-Caution: This will erase the computer’s local hard drive.
+3. Configure the partitioning (see above; default settings are fine for small systems).
+Warning: This will erase the computer’s local hard drive.

 4. Enter and confirm a secure root password.